philgyford/django-hines/README.md

 10. Upload all the files to the bucket in the required location.

 11. Update the server's environment variables for `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_STORAGE_BUCKET_NAME`.

+### Image cache

+To clear the cached thumbnail images created by django-imagekit (used by django-spectator):

+1. Delete all the images from the `CACHES` directories on S3.
+2. Clear the Redis cache, as above.

+To re-generate all the cached thumbnail images (which must be done because of the "Optimistic" cache file strategy):

+    (hines) username$ ./manage.py generateimages